micahbeech/hitron-cli/README.md

 Password | password

 ### Logging
-By default, the tool logs at INFO level.
+By default the tool logs at INFO level.
 If you wish to change this (e.g. to DEBUG), modify
 ```
 logging.basicConfig(
     ...